← Back to Blog

 Average Costs Across the UK

-Childcare costs vary enormously depending on where you live, the age of your child, and the number of hours you need.
-However, the following figures give a useful benchmark based on 2026 data from the Coram Family and Childcare survey:
+Brace yourself.
+Childcare costs in the UK are genuinely eye-watering, and they swing massively depending on where you live, your child's age, and how many hours you need.
+These numbers are based on the 2026 Coram Family and Childcare survey:

 Type of Care Average Weekly Cost (25 hrs) Average Weekly Cost (50 hrs)